-"Is that your best frock, Miss Hilton?" asked Mrs Mason, in a half-dissatisfied tone, turning Ruth about; for it was only her Sunday black silk and was somewhat worm and shabby silk, and was somewhat worn and shabby.
+"Is that your best frock, Miss Hilton?" asked Mrs Mason, in a half-dissatisfied tone, turning Ruth about; for it was only her Sunday black silk, and was somewhat worn and shabby.

 "Yes, ma'am," answered Ruth, quietly.

 "Oh! indeed.
 Then it will do" (still the half-satisfied tone).
 "Dress, young ladies, you know, is a very secondary consideration.
 Conduct is everything.
 Still, Miss Hilton, I think you should write and ask your guardian to send you money for another gown.
 I am sorry I did not think of it before."